martinduke/quic-version-aliasing/draft-duke-quic-version-aliasing.md

 ## Endpoint Impersonation {#impersonation}

-An on-path attacker might respond to an Initial Packet with a standard version with a Version Aliasing Transport Parameter that then caused the client to reveal sensitive information in a subsequent Initial.
+An on-path attacker might respond to a standard version Initial packet with a Version Aliasing Transport Parameter that then caused the client to reveal sensitive information in a subsequent Initial.

 As described in {{client-behavior}}, clients cannot use the contents of a Version Aliasing transport parameter until they have authenticated the source